 Do You Drink Enough Water?

 Drinking water is another simple way to protect the smile.
 That’s because water helps the body to produce saliva, which helps to limit plaque’s ability to stick to the surface of the teeth.
 This can lessen your likelihood of struggling with cavities.
-Plus, drinking more water can do great things for your body and your skin, as well!
+Plus, drinking more fluoridated water can do great things for your body and your skin, as well!
+Children and adults benefit from dental fluoride treatments.

 Protect your smile by seeing the dentist regularly